Work

 Collaboration

-We engage, connect, and partner with other organizations and governmental bodies that work with women’s justice issues and human trafficking through a multi-agency focus.
+GCWJ engages in collaborative partnerships with organizations and governmental entities addressing women’s justice issues and human trafficking through multi-agency approaches.

 Hope